 The purpose of a quality assurance inspection and review of IdenTrust is to verify that it is operating in compliance with the requirements of the ACES CP, its MOA, and this ACES CPS.
-Quality assurance inspections of IdenTrust are conducted pursuant to the AICPA/CICA's Web Trust Program for Certification Authorities (CA Web Trust).
+Quality assurance inspections of IdenTrust are conducted pursuant to the AICPA/CICA's Web Trust Program for Certification Authorities (CA Web Trust) and in accordance with the ACES CP retains a WebTrust licensed auditor to perform the audit.